List of members of the House of Representatives of Japan (2024-2026)

-This List of current members of the House of Representatives of Japan is a list of members of the House of Representatives in Japan's Lower House.
+This is a list of members of the House of Representatives of Japan, largely elected in the 2024 Japanese general election to serve in the House of Representatives, Japan's Lower House, until the 2026 Japanese general election.
 The House of Representatives consists of 465 seats, 289 in single-seat constituencies and 176 in a proportional representation block.

 Term of Office

 Members of the House of Representatives have a four-year term, but if the House of Representatives is dissolved, they will lose their seats immediately, before the end of their term.
 Since World War II, their terms have been completed on only one occasion, in 1976.
 When the term of office expires or the House of Representatives is dissolved, a general election will be held.
 In addition, by-elections will be held in April or October if there are vacancies for single-seat constituencies.